netgroup-polito/crownlabs-site/content/resources/golang/golang.md

 ### Ides and editor plugins

-To write code in Go there are some ides like [Visual Studio Code](https://code.visualstudio.com/) or [Goland](https://www.jetbrains.com/go/) and text editor plugins like [vim-go](https://github.com/fatih/vim-go).
+To write code in Go, we suggest some IDEs such as [Visual Studio Code](https://code.visualstudio.com/) or [Goland](https://www.jetbrains.com/go/) and text editor plugins like [vim-go](https://github.com/fatih/vim-go).
 For newbie students of Go the best is *Goland* which also has some mini tutorials of editing with code examples.

 ## Start learning Go